Chetopa, Kansas

 Chetopa is a city in Labette County, Kansas, United States.
 As of the 2020 census, the population of the city was 929.
-Chetopa was named for Chief Chetopah, an Osage Indian chief.
+Chetopa was named for Chief Chetopah, an Osage Indian chief who lived in the area and sold land for the city of Winfield, Kansas.
 Later, the community name was shortened.

 History

-The community began as an Osage village, named after its Chief Chetopah, whose name in the Osage language signifies "four lodges," was an advocate of peace, the leading chief of the Little Osage tribe, and one of the chief counselors of the Osage Nation.
+The community began as an Osage village, named after its Chief Chetopah, whose name in the Osage language signifies "four lodges."
+He was an advocate of peace, the leading chief of the Little Osage band, and one of the chief counselors of the Osage Nation.

-In 1847 a trading post to exchange goods with the Osage Nation was established here by Larkin McGhee.
-By the time of McGhee's arrival there were three other Euro-American families plus two families with a Euro-American husband and a Cherokee wife at Chetopa.
-There were also many Osage there.
+The Osage had a large reservation in southern Kansas since the Osage Treaty of 1825.
+White settlers were not supposed to be in the area, but in 1847, a trading post to exchange goods with the Osage Nation was established by Larkin McGhee.
+By the time of McGhee's arrival, there were three other white families squatting there, plus two families with a white husband and a Cherokee wife at Chetopah.
+There were also many Osage on their reservation there.

-Chetopa was the site of a September 18, 1861 battle between the 6th Kansas Cavalry under the direction of James G. Blunt and pro-slavery raiders led by John Allen Mathews, whose wife was an Osage and was culturally identified with the Osages.
+Chetopah was the site of an early Civil War battle on September 18, 1861, between the 6th Kansas Cavalry under the direction of James G. Blunt and pro-slavery raiders led by John Allen Mathews, whose wife was an Osage and was culturally identified with the Osages.

-The first post office in Chetopa was established in April 1867.
+The first post office in Chetopah was established in April 1867.
 In 1880, Postmaster J.M.
-Cavaness petitioned the removal of the ending “h” in the original spelling to become Chetopa.
+Cavaness petitioned the removal of the ending "h" in the original spelling to become Chetopa.

 Chetopa was the destination of the Nevada and Minden Railway, completed in 1886.
 The town attracted that line, which ran southwest from Nevada, Missouri through Pittsburg, Kansas, when it donated land for right-of-way and year/depot purposes.
 Much of the trackage has since been abandoned.